The U.S. has long been plagued by a terrifying horde of invasive species, but Asian carp may be the worst.

 There are no native fish large enough to eat adult carp themselves, and they are adept at avoiding predators.

 They are also a direct nuisance to humans, with silver carp being known to leap out of the water when startled, often colliding with boaters and causing serious injuries or property damage.

 If Asian carp are allowed to spread, experts believe they could render significant harm to the $7 billion dollar fishing industry.
 Since the Asian carp eliminates native fish, it in turn threatens the livelihoods of fishermen and their communities.
 The threat is credible enough to involve the federal government, which has poured hundreds of millions into projects to keep the carp problem from worsening.

-What makes the carp particularly scary is that humans have not yet figured how to eliminate them where they’ve already set up.
-Rather, most policies focus on contatining the threat by stopping or at least slowing their spread to other rivers and lakes.
-When the best we can hope for it that things don’t get better, they only don’t get worse, the situation is dire.
+What makes the carp particularly scary is humans have not yet figured how to eliminate them where they've already set up.
+Rather, most policies focus on containing the threat by stopping or at least slowing their spread to other rivers and lakes.
+When the best we can hope for is things only don't get worse, the situation is dire.

 Some states ship the carp overseas to markets like Asia, where its a popular food staple.
 Even if they wanted to target them, fishermen can't hope to make too much an impact on the species, as they are difficult to catch with traditional angling methods.

 Still, if you happen to catch an Asian carp, whether you plan to eat it or not, do us all a favor and don't throw it back.